 About the George Barrett Award

-The Sidney Hillman Foundation has announced the creation of the George Barrett Award, named in honor of the crusading Nashville attorney, well-known for his role in the civil rights and labor movements and other important social causes.
+The Sidney Hillman Foundation announced the creation of the George Barrett Award in 2015, named in honor of the crusading Nashville attorney, well-known for his role in the civil rights and labor movements and other important social causes.

-The George Barrett Award will be given to an attorney whose work exemplifies the public spirit of “Citizen Barrett” and the causes he supported over six decades of advocacy.
+The George Barrett Award is given to an attorney whose work exemplifies the public spirit of “Citizen Barrett” and the causes he supported over six decades of advocacy.

 The George Barrett Award complements the Hillman Foundation’s famed Hillman Prizes, awarded each year since 1950 for journalism in the public interest, and the Sol Stetin Award for Labor History named after Sol Stetin, the president of the Textile Workers Union of America.